 Note: If you are unable to “square your hips” with straight right leg, bend the leg to push the right hip forward more

-Warrior 2 strengthens the entire lower body including the thigh, calf and back muscles.
+The Warrior 2 pose strengthens the entire lower body including the thigh, calf and back muscles.

 Stand with legs wide apart facing the long side of the mat.
 Rotate the right foot clockwise 90 degrees, point your toes towards the short edge of the mat.
 Bend the right knee.
 The left leg should be stretched out behind you, and the foot grounded on the mat.
 Stretch the hands out towards the side and look at the right hand.

-Triangle pose has great benefits for those suffering from back pain, tight hamstrings or tight hips.
+Our final recommended yoga pose for beginners is Triangle pose.
+It has great benefits for those suffering from back pain, tight hamstrings or tight hips.

 Stand with your legs 3 feet apart, facing the long side of your mat.
 Rotate the right foot to point towards the short edge of the mat.
 Reach out your arms to form a ‘T’ shape.
 Lean over to the right and reach your right hand as far ahead as you can.
 Place your right hand on the calf, ankle or the floor.